SweeXordious/containers_from_scratch/README.md

 When creating a new container, the command passed in parameters is not executed directly.
 Instead, we're running an extra process that acts as PID 1 (`init` or others) which executes the command as it's child process.
 Then, this process keeps watching the created processes and cleans up after the execution is finished.
 This allows us to clean any hanging process created by the container and not have zombie processes left after the container is down.

 Most times, when using container technology, we execute a command on the container startup and it gets the PID 1.
-However, aside from its functionality, the PID 1 has also the responsability of cleaning and dead process or any zombie processes, which needs to be implemented.
+However, aside from its functionality, the PID 1 has also the responsability of cleaning and dead process or any zombie processes, which needs to be implemented, however, only a few do it.

 ## Limitations
 ### Namespaces